Bellambi

 Bellambi is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Bellambi's population, as of Nov 2025, is estimated at around 4,216, reflecting an increase of 177 people since the 2021 Census.
-The population in 2021 was 4,039.
-This growth is inferred from AreaSearch's estimation of the resident population at 4,174 in Jun 2024, following examination of ABS ERP data release, and an additional 76 validated new addresses since the Census date.
-The population density ratio is 1,841 persons per square kilometer, above national averages assessed by AreaSearch.
-Bellambi's growth rate of 4.4% since the census positions it close to non-metro areas' average of 5.7%.
-Overseas migration contributed approximately 61.0% of overall population gains recently.
+As of Feb 2026, the estimated population of Bellambi is around 4,223.
+This reflects an increase of 184 people since the 2021 Census, which reported a population of 4,039.
+The growth was inferred from AreaSearch's estimation of the resident population at 4,174 following examination of the latest ERP data release by the ABS in June 2024 and an additional 76 validated new addresses since the Census date.
+This results in a density ratio of 1,844 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bellambi's population growth of 4.6% since the 2021 census exceeded that of the broader SA3 area (4.5%).
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population